GST Council Approves Transition Plan For New Tax Rates For Housing Sector

 The GST Council in its 34th meeting on Tuesday approved a transition plan after deliberating on the rules and related issues for the implementation of the lower tax rates for under-construction housing units.
-In a big relief to realty sector, the Council offered an option to builders of the incomplete residential projects as on March 31, 2019 to either opt for the new rates without Income tax credit (ITC) or continue with the old rates with ITC.
+In a big relief to realty sector, the GST Council approves transition plan and offers an option to builders of the incomplete residential projects as on March 31, 2019 to either opt for the new rates without Income tax credit (ITC) or continue with the old rates with ITC.

 Now, under the transition provision, builders have the option to apply for either the new GST rates of 01 per cent for affordable and 05 percent on other category of under-construction houses without ITC or old rates of 08 percent and 12 percent (effective) with ITC on the ongoing projects before April 1, 2019.
 This will allow the developers to either opt old GST rate with ITC or new lower rate of GST without ITC for the under-construction projects in order to avoid operational hassles.

 Ajay Bhushan Pandey, the revenue secretary says “Providing such option would be beneficial for those developers who had already factored in the entire input credits of the project while arriving at the sale price and in many cases, these benefits may already have been passed on to customers.”

 He told that the new rates would be applicable in case of projects beginning from April 01,2019.”The choice of tax rates in case of buildings that are not completed, as on April 1, has to be exercised within a specified time, which will be notified later”, he added.

 Thus, the builders would be given a one-time option to continue to pay tax at the old rates on ongoing residential projects, which are completed by March 31, 2019.
 The option will be exercised once within a prescribed time-frame and thereafter, the new tax rates would apply.